Privilege escalation: Mitigation strategies

+Recent research has shown what can effectively provide protection against privilege escalation attacks.
+These include the proposal of the additional kernel observer (AKO), which specifically prevents attacks focused on OS vulnerabilities.
+Research shows that AKO is in fact effective against privilege escalation attacks.

 Horizontal

 Horizontal privilege escalation occurs when an application allows the attacker to gain access to resources which normally would have been protected from an application or user.
 The result is that the application performs actions with the same user but different security context than intended by the application developer or system administrator; this is effectively a limited form of privilege escalation (specifically, the unauthorized assumption of the capability of impersonating other users).
 Compared to the vertical privilege escalation, horizontal requires no upgrading the privilege of accounts.
 It often relies on the bugs in the system.

 Examples

 This problem often occurs in web applications.
 Consider the following example: